Gatix1/FB-AI/docs/architecture.md

     *   **Rationale:** Python was chosen as the sole programming language for this project.
 Its extensive ecosystem of libraries for audio processing, web requests, and AI/ML model integration makes it ideal for rapid development and prototyping.
 Libraries for STT/TTS, API clients (for weather, search), and interacting with LLMs are readily available and well-documented.
 This simplifies the development process by allowing all components—from wake-word detection to command processing—to be built within a single, unified language environment.

 *   **Media Control: System-Level Integration**
     *   **Rationale:** Media control is handled at the operating system level to provide broad compatibility with any active media player (e.g., Spotify, VLC, web browsers).
 This is achieved using libraries like `pycaw` (Windows), `pyautogui` (Windows), and command-line tools (`playerctl` for Linux, `osascript` for macOS), which simulate media key presses.
-This approach is more versatile than integrating with a single application like KODI.
+This approach is versatile and works with any media application without requiring specific integrations.

 ## 5. Architectural Flow Examples